MattiaSanna/Personal-Finance-Tracker/README.md

 # Personal-Finance-Tracker

-A small self-hosted Flask app that categorizes my expenses into categories, month by month.
+A small self-hosted Flask app that categorizes my expenses month by month.

 ### How it works